27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: All 50 states have Daylight Saving Time

 That would be dead wrong.
 Hawaiians don’t switch their clocks like most of the mainlanders.
-And Arizona chooses not to recognize DST either.
+And Arizona doesn’t recognize daylight saving time either.
 And to complicate things further, Navajo tribal lands in Arizona do recognize the time change.
 So when in Arizona, check your bus schedules carefully.

 Andrey-Armyagov/Shutterstock